giubacc/chatterbox/README.md

 # chatterbox

 In nutshell, `chatterbox` is a tool to define conversations with a generic rest endpoint.
 You can write json files describing scenarios for conversations between the client (chatterbox) and a restful server.
 In polling mode, you can drop the files into `chatterbox` working directory to see them being consumed by the tool.
 Every time a new json file is placed within the working directory, `chatterbox` parses it and then generates the conversation(s) against the rest endpoint(s).
 Once the file has been processed, the file is deleted or optionally moved into `./consumed` directory.

 ## Build requirements

 Currently, `chatterbox` can be solely built under Linux.
-It is possible to use a Dockerfile build image to compile the binary of `chatterbox`.

-Current supported Dockerfile list:

-- `Dockerfile.build-opensuse`

-To build `chatterbox` with a Dockerfile build image your system needs to provide Podman.

 If you intend to build the `chatterbox` binary directly on your Linux distribution, ensure your system provides:

 - `Make`, `AutoGen`
 - `GCC` with `g++`